scipy-conference/scipy_proceedings/papers/mellissa_cross_t/mellissa_cross_t.rst

 Of course, a patch drawn in figure space is completely divorced from the data we would like the patch to highlight.
 If axes limits are changed, or the vertical or horizontal spacing of the plot is adjusted, then the bar will no longer be in the correct position relative to the data:

 This is where the make_adjustable keyword comes in.
 If make_adjustable is True, which is recommended, then the upper and lower horizontal and vertical limits, the upper right and lower left axes, and once the Rectangle patch is drawn, the index of the patch in XGrid.fig.patches will all be stored in XGrid attributes.
 When any of TrendVis' wrappers around matplotlib's subplot spacing adjustment, x or y limit settings, etc are used, the user can stipulate that the bars automatically be adjusted to new figure coordinates.
 The stored data coordinates and axes are converted to figure space, and the x, y, width, and height of the existing bars are adjusted.
+Alternatively, the user can make changes to axes space relative to figure space without adjusting the bar positioning and dimensions each time, and simply perform an adjustment at the end using adjust_bar_frame().

-To tidy the plot space and clarify what users are seeing, TrendVis also enables frames to be drawn around each main axis stack, and cutouts to be placed on the main axes, signifying broken axes.
-Correlative bars, frames and cutouts, squishing plot space
+To tidy the plot space and clarify what users are seeing, TrendVis also enables frames to be drawn around each main axis stack.
+In the case of one main axis, the frame appears around the entire plot space.
+For a softer division of main axes stacks, the user can signify broken axes via cut marks on the broken ends of the main axes.
+Frames are similar to bars, in that they are drawn in figure space and that changing axes positions relative to figure space can move frames out of place.
+Frames are handled in the same way that bars are.
+Cutouts, however, are actual line plots on the axes that live in axes space (rather than data space) and will not be affected by adjustments in axes limits or subplot positioning.
-Challenges:  have to draw bars, frames in figure coordinates, need them to line up with data coordinates- appear to move if axes limits, plot spacing are adjusted